 Skin Prick and Patch Testing Clinic Q&A

+Skin prick and patch testing are two methods used to identify allergies.
+Both tests offer valuable tools for diagnosing allergies and helping people manage their triggers.
 Our specialists at Allergy & Asthma Care Rockland conduct skin prick and patch tests to diagnose allergies.
-For more information, call us or book an online appointment.
+For more information, contact us or book an online appointment.
 We have convenient locations to serve you in Suffern, NY and Monroe, NY.

 Table of Contents: